Updated: Nov 29, 2020

 "I'm going to come closer now.
 Is that alright?"

-Again, Fiah nodded, the hummingbird taking up residence in her chest again.
+Again, Fiadh nodded, the hummingbird taking up residence in her chest again.

 The human swam closer.
-Fiah's sharp gaze caught the woman's eyes widening as she registered the sight of the seal coat half on, half off of her in the sea.
-Fiah silently cursed herself for being so careless.
+Fiadh's sharp gaze caught the woman's eyes widening as she registered the sight of the seal coat half on, half off of her in the sea.
+Fiadh silently cursed herself for being so careless.
 However, the human said nothing and, careful not to touch the selkie's skin, she began gently and methodically cutting through the net where it held the selkie woman.

-As each line was severed, each knot cut, hope began to grow again in Fiah's gut.
+As each line was severed, each knot cut, hope began to grow again in Fiadh's gut.
 She itched to swim away, to fly through the waves home, to safety.

 As the last knot fell away the human, breathing hard with her efforts, spoke again, spluttering a bit with each wave that struck her.